Roland Thatcher

-Early years through college
+Early life

+Thatcher was born in Hampton, Virginia.
+At the age of two, his family moved to The Woodlands, Texas.
+His family lived next to the TPC at The Woodlands.

+Amateur career

-Thatcher was born in Hampton, Virginia, but has lived off the fifth hole at TPC at The Woodlands in The Woodlands, Texas since age 2.
-He played at Auburn University where he earned All-SEC honors all four years of his career.
+Thatcher played at Auburn University where he earned All-SEC honors all four years of his career.
 In 1997 and 1998, the Tigers finished 16th and 10th respectively in the NCAA championships.
 Thatcher shined in his senior year by winning the SEC Individual Championship and leading Auburn to a second-place finish in the SEC.
-In 2000 the Tigers won three regular season tournaments and ultimately placed 14th at the NCAA championship.
+In 2000, the Tigers won three regular season tournaments and ultimately placed 14th at the NCAA championship.
 Thatcher earned first team All-SEC and second-team All-American honors.

 Professional career

-2000-2002
+Early career

-Thatcher turned pro in 2000 and played on the Golden Bear Tour.
-He joined the Buy.com Tour (formerly Nationwide Tour now known as the Korn Ferry Tour) in 2002 after finishing 47th at the PGA Tour Qualifying School.
+In 2000, Thatcher turned pro.
+He played on the Golden Bear Tour.
+In 2002, Thatcher joined the Buy.com Tour after finishing 47th at the PGA Tour Qualifying School.
 In April he recorded his first top-10 finish at the Louisiana Open.
 In October at the Bank of America Monterey Peninsula Classic he won with a final round of 74 for his first Nationwide Tour victory.
 He took home $81,000 and a 2-year Nationwide Tour exemption.
-He had to withdraw from the PGA Tour Qualifying Tournament in December and therefore remained on the Nationwide Tour.
+He had to withdraw from the PGA Tour Qualifying Tournament in December and therefore remained on the developmental tour.

-2003

-In 2003 Thatcher had four top-10finishes on the Nationwide Tour including a tie for 2nd at the Price Cutter Charity Championship where he earned $48,200.
+In 2003 Thatcher had four top-10 finishes on the Nationwide Tour, now the name of the PGA Tour's developmental tour, including a tie for 2nd at the Price Cutter Charity Championship where he earned $48,200.
 He finished off the year making 11 consecutive cuts.
 He continued his good play with a tie for 28th at the PGA Qualifying Tournament which earned him fully exempt status on the PGA Tour in 2004.

-2004
+PGA Tour

 As a rookie on the PGA Tour, Thatcher started off the first half of 2004 with little success but things improved in the second half of the year.
 At the Reno-Tahoe Open at Montreaux Golf Club he shot 66-68-68 in the first three rounds to hold the third-round lead.
 He then shot a final round five-over par 77 to finish tied for 6th and took home $109,000.
 At the Bell Canadian Open at Glen Abbey Golf Course in Oakville, Ontario, he finished tied for 26th but had one of the best final rounds.
 He then finished in a tie for 25th place at the 84 Lumber Classic and tied for 27th at the Chrysler Classic of Greensboro.
 Because of his rough start, Thatcher finished out of the top-125 on the PGA Tour money list and therefore had to go back to Q-School.
 He played very well at the PGA Qualifying Tournament finishing in the top-10 and retained his card for 2005.